¿Por qué ser Resiliente-Inteligente?

 Retake the quiz and improve your score: www.buildingresilient.com/resources/resilience-quiz

-Plus fill the info on the Results page to see how you compare to all other quiz-takers.
+Plus fill out the info on the Results page to see how you compare to all other quiz-takers.

 LEARN MORE

-- Watch the documentary Built to Last?: www.kcet.org/shows/built-to-last/episodes/built-to-last
+- Watch the documentary Built to Last?: https://built2last.buildingresilient.com/full-movie/

 - Check out Federal Alliance for Safe Homes (FLASH): www.flash.org